 Back before the peak fall foliage season of September, and before the first blizzard of the pre-winter season hit us, A Little Beacon Blog planned a big feature on the Keys to Beacon project from BeaconArts.
-This is the outdoor, interactive art installation, whereby 11 pianos covered in some kind of artistic expression were placed at locations throughout the city.
+This is the outdoor, interactive art installation, in which 11 pianos covered in some kind of artistic expression were placed at locations throughout the city.

 We sent out an essayist to find and experience as many pianos as she could in real life.
-Please meet Izdihar Dabashi, a writer, poet and college student, and follow along on her discoveries, and how the pianos touched her and those around her.
+Please meet Izdihar Dabashi, a writer, poet and college student, and follow along on her discoveries, and read how the pianos touched her and those around her.

 Keys To Beacon 2018 - An Exploration

 Izdihar is studying Psychology.
 She is a writer, loves fiction novels and writing poetry.
 When she is not writing, she is reading a novel with a strong heroine and drinking tea in a faux fur coat.

 Auburn leaves danced in the wind, wisps of hair and tangles of scarves flit about in the cool weather.
 Softly, Adele’s voice weaves into the moment creating an ambiance that is undoubtedly autumn in New York.
 As if singing “Hello” to myself isn’t dramatic enough, the universe seems to encourage my bout of melodrama, as evidenced by the several pianos adorning Main Street.
 I was tempted to ignore the peculiar sights and continue to sonder, but the tinkling sounds of the pianos rang through the air and lured me to their sights.